Infinite joint species distribution models: Proposed Modeling Framework

-Similarly to the usual finite MVP model, the likelihood of $\Y$ under the MVP-IBP is not available analytically in involving an integral over a multivariate normal distribution.
-However, there is a rich literature on efficient posterior computation algorithms for finite MVP models \citep{chakraborty2022bayesian}, which we will leverage on for MVP-IBP inference.
-In the next subsection we show several appealing theoretical properties providing support for the MVP-IBP model.
-For example, we will prove that the limiting number of non-zero entries in $\Y$ as $p \rightarrow \infty$ is almost surely finite.
-This ensures that the number of sampled features (species) will be finite even in the limiting case.
+Similarly to the usual multivariate probit model \eqref{eq:mvp}, the likelihood of $Y$ under the \texttt{TRACE} model cannot be expressed in a closed form, as it requires integrating over a multivariate normal distribution.
+However, there is a rich literature on efficient posterior computation algorithms for \eqref{eq:mvp}, which we will leverage.
+We demonstrate several compelling theoretical properties that provide strong support for \texttt{TRACE}.
+For example, we will show that the limiting number of non-zero entries in $Y$ as $p \rightarrow \infty$ is almost surely finite.
+This ensures that the number of species sampled will be finite even in the limiting case.